AmyHilaire/otequip-info/source/posts/2015-11-26-smartdrivemx2.html.markdown

 * _Weather and Terrain:_ The SmartDrive is mainly intended for indoor and light outdoor use, e.g. shopping in town, getting around school/university/workplace, going for a walk down the street, etc. It isn't an "all terrain" option.
-The User Manual outlines conditions to avoid, such as icy surfaces, loose surface (sand, gravel etc), or standing water (puddles or pools).
+The User Manual outlines conditions to avoid, such as icy surfaces, loose surface (sand, gravel etc.), or standing water (puddles or pools).
 The rep we spoke to advised that small puddles after light rain would probably be OK.
 This option wouldn't be suitable for hiking through the bush, using on the farm, or getting down to the beach.
 It might be OK on grass when used in combination with something like the Freewheel.